tiffbogich/plom.io/README.md

 ============================

-By making modeling _social_ and letting users build on top of each other work we generate data offering a real time representation of the dynamic of research.
-By browsing http://plom.io users can see trees of knowledge, updated in real-time, mapping the genealogy of ideas (how models are forked from each other, how intervention strategies are being implemented on top of model validated to data, how parameters values are being refined, ...).
-These trees are an invitation for user to explore the underlying models and create their own branch to refine knowledge, provide alternative hypothesis or add their custom intervention scenario.
+By making modeling _social_ and letting users build on top of each others' work, we generate data offering a real time representation of the dynamics of research.
+By browsing http://plom.io users can see trees of knowledge, updated in real-time, mapping the genealogy of ideas (how models are forked from each other, how intervention strategies are being implemented on top of a model validated against data, how parameters values are being refined, ...).
+These trees are an invitation for users to explore the underlying models and create their own branch to refine knowledge, provide alternative hypotheses or add their custom intervention scenarios.

-PLoM leverage its JSON APIs, advances in HTML5 and JavaScript and the scalibility of cloud computing to make this process as smooth as possible.
-To ensure that everyone can reproduce the results and easily gain insights from the exposed model, we give users a full access to all the methods developed under PLoM right from their web browser (from any connected device).
+PLoM leverages its JSON APIs, advances in HTML5 and JavaScript and the scalibility of cloud computing to make this process as smooth as possible.
+To ensure that everyone can reproduce the results and easily gain insights from the exposed model, we give users full access to all the methods developed under PLoM right from their web browser (from any connected device).
 We also offer a simple web interface to quickly fork JSON documents without having to hand-write those (making model creation as simple (and safe) as possible).
-Last, the computational cost of many methods are simply too high to be used comfortably without using an high performance computing environment (computer cluster).
-PLoM provide an extremely convenient way to run these large computation in the cloud.
-As methods developed under PLoM are adapted to distributed computing, we can reduce computational time by adding instances to clusters spawned on demand on the cloud giving user the ability to match their deadlines.
+Last, the computational cost of many methods are simply too high to be used comfortably without using them on a high performance computing environment (computer cluster).
+PLoM provides an extremely convenient way to run these large computations on the cloud.
+As methods developed under PLoM are adapted to distributed computing, we can reduce computational time by adding instances to clusters spawned on demand on the cloud giving users the ability to match their deadlines.

 Example
 =======